nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The format of the input is wrong

 > 1a1.
-TaskManager shows an error and prompts the user again reiterating the correct command format
+TaskManager shows an error and prompts the user again reiterating the correct command format <br>
 > Use Case resumes at step 1.

 1b.
 The task limit has been reached

 > 1b1.
-TaskManager displays an error and prompts the user to delete a task
+TaskManager displays an error and prompts the user to delete a task <br>
 > Use Case ends.

 <br>